Blaqadonis/my_rag_project/course_project/README.md

 ```sh
 python app.py
 ```
 This will launch a Gradio interface where you can upload PDF files and interact with the chatbot.
-Click [link](http://localhost:7860/)
+Follow this [link](http://localhost:7860/)

 **2. Using the Deployed Chatbot**: